 Cluster Munition Ban Policy

-Summary: Non-signatory Romania has not taken any steps to accede to the convention.
-It has never participated in a meeting of the convention, even as an observer.
-Romania abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2018.
+Non-signatory Romania has not taken any steps to accede to the convention.
+It has never participated in a meeting of the convention, even as an observer, and abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2020.

-Romania states it has never used or produced cluster munitions, but there is clear evidence of past production and it possesses a stockpile of cluster munitions.
+Romania states that it has never used or produced cluster munitions, but there is clear evidence of past production.
+Romania possesses a stockpile of cluster munitions.

 Romania has not acceded to the Convention on Cluster Munitions.

-Romania is not prepared to join the convention, but says it stands ready to support “efforts” aimed at “identifying solutions to all humanitarian problems” raised by cluster munitions.
+Romania last commented on the convention in 2015, when an official said Romania was not prepared to join it, but supports efforts aimed at “identifying solutions to all humanitarian problems” raised by cluster munitions.

 Romania attended several diplomatic conferences of the Oslo Process that resulted in the Convention on Cluster Munitions, but did not actively engage in discussions.
 It participated in the formal negotiations in Dublin in May 2008 as an observer and therefore did not join in the consensus adoption of the convention.